-REQUIREMENTS FOR QUALITY GEOTECHNICAL INVESTIGATIONS
+REQUIREMENTS FOR QUALITY GEOTECHNICAL INFORMATION

-Fugro follows ISO 9001 quality principles for project management.
+Fugro follows ISO 9001 quality principles for project management and ISO 2394 for general principles on reliability for structures.
 Project activities usually comprise part of specific phases of a construction project.
-The quality plan for the entire construction project must incorporate geotechnical input in every phase - from the feasibility planning stages to project completion.
-The parties involved must do the following.
+The quality plan for the entire construction project should incorporate geotechnical input in every phase - from the feasibility planning stages to project completion.
+The parties involved should do the following: